stan1025/AutomationServiceChoreography/docs/artifacts/choreography-enabled-system-architecture.md

 ## Relevant Publications

+This architectural pattern will be initially published in the PhD thesis, which is not yet publicly available.

 ## Artifact Description

-## Artifact Building Blocks
+The architectural pattern of *Choreography-enabled System Architecture* introduces the resulting system architecture and shows the impact of choreographed automation services on service-based automation systems and their central orchestration in the Process Orchestration Layer.

 ![System Architecture Overview](./Systemarchitektur_Uebersicht.drawio.png)
 *Figure 1: System architecture of a modular plant with a modular unit composed by choreography*

+## Artifact Building Blocks

 ### Modular Plant

 The *Modular Plant* represents the physical and software-based system that should be capable of manufacturing a product.
-It consists of the POL as well as several atomic and composite PEAs.
+It consists of the Process Orchestration Layer as well as several atomic and modular PEAs.

-### Modular Units - PEA A, PEA G and Composite PEA X
+### Modular Units - PEA A, PEA G and Modular PEA X

 The modular units *PEA A* and *PEA G* each describe a self-contained system that can provide services with automation functions of different granularity.
-Each PEA has at least one control system connected to the POL.
-Current PEAs are passive communication participants regarding their role in communication with the POL, hence existing systems are also called passive choreography participants.
-The active role of communication lies solely with the POL.
+Each PEA has at least one control system connected to the Process Orchestration Layer.
+Current PEAs are passive communication participants regarding their role in communication with the Process Orchestration Layer, hence existing systems are also called passive choreography participants.
+The active role of communication lies solely with the Process Orchestration Layer.
 This will need to change in the future for modular units in the context of choreographies.

-For the *composite PEA X*, this will partially change in the future.
-Towards the POL, the *composite PEA X* remains a passive communication participant.
-As active choreography participants, the FEAs and COMPs within the composite PEA X gain the ability to act as active communication participants.
+For the *modular PEA X*, this will partially change in the future.
+Towards the Process Orchestration Layer, the *modular PEA X* remains a passive communication participant.
+As active choreography participants, the FEAs and COMPs within the modular PEA X gain the ability to act as active communication participants.
 This requires FEAs and COMPs to have their own control systems that meet these requirements while being adapted in performance to their specific needs.

-### Control and the Concept of Choreography Participant
+### Controllers and the Concept of Choreography Participants

-The *Control* describes the program-executing component within a *PEA*.
+The *Controller* represents the program-executing component within a *PEA*.
 Typically, *PEAs* have exactly one control system on which services are implemented and provided.
 However, it cannot be excluded that modular units also have two or more control systems.

 An *active choreography participant* refers to a control system that has implemented the design patterns developed in this work.
 A *passive choreography participant* refers to a control system that has not implemented these design patterns.

 ### Services

 A *Service* describes the encapsulation of an automation function through state-based abstraction and parameterization.
-Services also have input and output process values that can be linked together for control functions or interlocks.
+Services also have input and output process values that can be linked together for closed-loop control functions or interlocks.

 ### Process Orchestration Layer (POL)

-The POL bundles the system functions necessary for operating the *Modular Plant*.
+The Process Orchestration Layer bundles the system functions necessary for operating the *Modular Plant*.
 Essential components include central *Orchestration*, *Operation & Monitoring*, and *Choreography Configuration*.
-The latter is added through the introduction of choreography mechanisms for composite PEAs.
+The latter is added through the introduction of choreography mechanisms for modular PEAs.

 #### Orchestration

 The *Orchestration* enables coordination of services provided by the PEAs.
-Orchestration does not distinguish whether they are services of atomic or composite PEAs.
+Orchestration does not distinguish whether they are services of atomic or modular PEAs.

 #### Operation & Monitoring